sabrinawdesmond/9-Survive/README.md

 This project will be implemented with the following technologies:
 * The Canvas API to render the game board
 * Webpack and Babel to bundle and transpile the source Javascript code
-* Npm to manage project dependencies
+* npm to manage project dependencies
 ***
 ## Implementation Timeline
 **_Friday Afternoon & Weekend:_**